inamdarmihir/dr_adrin_virtual_assistant/README.md

-# Dr. Adrin Virtual Assistant
+# MedAgent: Dr. Adrin Virtual Assistant

 Welcome to the Dr. Adrin Virtual Assistant project!
 This repository contains the code and resources needed to set up and run a virtual assistant designed to assist doctors by managing patient interactions, providing emergency guidance, and handling various administrative tasks.